 3.3 What we do not store in Firestore as content

-- We do not store your raw prompt text, thread text, or generated draft text in our Firestore database.
+- We do not store your raw prompt text, raw thread text, raw snipped text, visible AD chat history, or generated draft text in our Firestore database.

 - We may still process that text transiently in memory and through our AI/safety vendors to fulfill the request you made.